Pikl6000/Pikl6000/README.md

 - 👋 Hi, I’m @Pikl6000
 - 👀 I’m interested in java and web development
 - 🌱 I’m currently learning PHD and C
-- 📫 How to reach me : Still working on website
+- 📫 How to reach me : https://pikl.000webhostapp.com/

 <!---
 Pikl6000/Pikl6000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.